Query your ingested data

 Time series

 Time series analysis is a way of analyzing a sequence of data points collected over an interval of time.
 Use Tinybird's Time Series feature to visualize any time series Data Source in your Workspace, including Service Data Sources.
-With pipe_stats_rt and pipe_stats, you have visibility and control over all the endpoint usage in your Workspace.
+With pipe_stats_rt and pipe_stats, you have visibility and control over all the API Endpoint usage in your Workspace.

 Access Time Series via the Time Series tab in the UI (see Mark 1 below):